twr14152/Go_Network_Scripts/ssh_client/runscript/README.md

 By using the "file_" in front of the name your able to use IP address as well has hostnames.

-In sum to use this package you will need to do the following:
+# In summary to use this package you will need to do the following:
 ```
+- Import runscript into main.go
+- Then use runscript.Connect("username", "password", "hostsfile.txt") to your devices
-- Create commands files for each device using naming format provided.
+- Create commands files for each device USING THE FORMAT PROVIDED.
-- Create hostfile and add it and your login parameters to the body of func main() in main.go
+- Create hostfile grouping those hosts that share common login parameters
-- If you have multiple logins you can create groups to put the devices in and use those for host files.

 ```